How to eat a bagel like a New Yorker: A bagel manifesto

 - Russ & Daughters To Go at Jewish Museum: 1109 5th Avenue at 92nd Street.
 Different menu than sit-down restaurant at same location.

-The 3rd Avenue and 50th Street location is the most popular and may have lines.
-An insider move is they have a back counter without any lines that will sell bagels, packets of cream cheese and packets of lox or whitefish salad to go.
-You can skip the line if you don’t mind putting your own bagel together yourself (Green Acre Park around the corner would be a great place to eat it)
+- Ess-a-Bagel.
+1st and 21st; 33rd between 6th and 7th Avenue; and 3rd Avenue and 50th Street (the 3rd Ave location is the most popular and may have lines (they have a back counter with shorter lines that will sell bagels, packets of cream cheese and smoked fish to go.
+You can then make your own bagel!;

 Fancy Schmancy Places